 In 1880, the Gokstad ship was discovered and excavated from the shores of the Oslofjord.
 140 years later, it remains the most significant Viking Age find and a major tourist attraction for Oslo and Norway.

-Have you ever visited Norway's Viking Ship museum in Oslo?
+Before its closure for the multi-year expansion project, did you visit the Viking Ship museum in Oslo?
 If so, you'll have seen the remarkable Gokstad ship.

 While it has of course now been restored, the original condition of the late 19th century shocked everyone.
 For having been underground for almost 1,000 years, there was an incredible amount of the original wood still in place.